 Many employers in Ghana provide supplemental benefits beyond what is required by law, such as health insurance, additional leave (e.g. more paid leave or paternity leave), pension plans, bonuses and other forms of employee recognition and support.
 These benefits can vary greatly depending on the industry, company size and level of employment.

 What are some of the challenges MNCs may face when expanding into and hiring in Ghana?

 As Ghana’s economy continues to grow and attract more foreign investment, MNCs are eager to expand their operations in the country.
 However, setting up a business in Ghana can be a complex and time-consuming process, involving bureaucratic delays and administrative challenges, such as managing tax, payroll and benefits.
 One wrong move can result in legal troubles, penalties or severe damages to a company’s reputation.

-How can MNCs overcome these challenges?
+How can MNCs overcome the challenges of hiring in Ghana?

 Many MNCs are turning to Employer of Record (EOR) services, like GoGlobal, to offer a more agile and cost-effective solution for hiring in Ghana.
 By partnering with an EOR provider, companies can avoid the tedious process of setting up a legal entity and navigating local regulations for payroll administration.